DerrickFeiWang/Using-Neo4j-to-Analyze-Object-Dependencies-and-Data-Flow/README.md

 # Using Neo4j to Analyze Object Dependencies and Data Flow

+In relational databases, tens, hundreds and even more tables, views, stored procedures and functions were created along project development for data manipulation and reporting purposes.
+The object dependencies and logics of data flow need to be constantly reviewed for solution architacts, database developers and business users.
+Neo4j is a perfect tool for investigating the "social network" of objects in a relational database.
+Using Neo4j and it's Cypher language can provide a quick and comprehensive way for object dependencies and data flow review.

+It will only take a few minutes to extracting object relationships from the meta data of a SQL Server database, and then load it into Neo4j to create a graph database for object dependencies and data flow review.
+In this use case, **Neo4j is used as an analytical tool** to investigate the metadata of SQL Server relational database.

 ### 1. Get object dependency data from SQL Server database

 1.1 Create a view in the database that you want to investigate object dependencies using the following SQL query: